-The contents of this subject cover the introduction to telematics, the main components of communication networks and the required knowledge to understand their operation, to carry out performance analysis, to face up data network design and to decide about their establishment.
+The contents of this subject cover the introduction to telematics, the main components of communication networks, the required knowledge to analyze their operation, to carry out performance and efficiency calculations, and to make informed design and deployment decisions.

 The learning process follows a top-down approach, starting with those applications that are already being used by students, considering the requirements of those applications to work properly in a distributed environment.
 Then, we will descend through the different layers of the Internet protocol stack until we arrive to the link layer and its relationship with the physical layer (in Communication Networks).
 The transport layer is the last layer studied in Network Architectures.